fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 On this section we will explore the node applications that use relation databases.
 During section we will build a node-backend using a relational database for a familiar note application from sections 3-5.
 To complete this part, you will need a reasonable knowledge of relational databases and SQL.
 One place to acquire sufficient knowledge is the course called [Fundamentals of Databases](https://tikape.mooc.fi/).

+There are 24 exercises in this part, and you need to complete each exercise for completing the course.
+Exercises are submitted via the [submissions system](https://studies.cs.helsinki.fi/stats/courses/fs-psql) just like in the previous parts, but unlike parts 0 to 7, the submission goes to a different "course instance".

 ### Advantages and disadvantages of document databases

 We have used the MongoDB database in all the previous sections of the course.
 Mongo is a [document database](https://en.wikipedia.org/wiki/Document-oriented_database) and one of its most characteristic features is its <i>skepticity</i>, i.e. the database has only a very limited awareness of what kind of data is stored in its collections.
 The schema of the database exists only in the program code, which interprets the data in a specific way, e.g. by identifying that some of the fields are references to objects in another collection.